Configure user permissions

 The second step of creating a policy for the user

-After the policy is applied, the user is able to see only the ADH cluster in the Clusters section.
+After the policy is applied, user is able to see only the ADH cluster on the Clusters page.
 The user also has the cluster administrator permissions for the ADH cluster.

 The ADCM administrator is able to view all clusters in the system.

-Clusters section as seen by the ADCM administrator
+The Clusters page as seen by the ADCM administrator

 Configure service administrator permissions

-Let there exist an ADCM cluster named ADH Prod that has the HDFS service among its services.
-Let there also exist an ADCM user named user, who belongs to the group 1 group and is not an administrator of any service.
-Create the policy that allows the user to obtain service administrator permissions for the HDFS service in the ADH Prod cluster.
+Let there exist an ADCM cluster named ADH Prod that has the HDFS service among others.
+Also let there exist an ADCM user named user, who belongs to the group 1 group and is not an administrator of any service.
+To create a policy that allows user to obtain service administrator permissions for the HDFS service in the ADH Prod cluster, do the following:

 The first step of creating a policy for the user